Nash Jensen: Carolina Panthers

 Jensen was selected in the sixth round (41st overall) of the 2023 USFL draft by the Pittsburgh Maulers.
 He was not chosen in the 2023 NFL draft, but afterwards signed with the Carolina Panthers as an undrafted free agent.
 On August 29, 2023, the Panthers announced that Jensen had made the initial 53-man roster.

 On August 15, 2024, Jensen was waived/injured by the Panthers.

 Memphis Showboats

 On January 6, 2025, Jensen signed with the Memphis Showboats of the United Football League (UFL).

+Louisville Kings

+On January 13, 2026, Jensen was selected by the Louisville Kings in the 2026 UFL Draft.
+He was released on April 19.